-Applicants for admission to the MSA program must meet the requirements for admission to the Graduate School and must complete the GMAT with a minimum score of 425 and a score of at least 20 each on the verbal and quantitative portions of the examination.
-Based on the formula where the admission score equals 200 times the undergraduate grade point average (A=4.0) plus the GMAT score, admission requires a total score of 1000, or 1050 using the grade point average of the last two years of undergraduate course work.
+Applicants for admission to the MSA program must meet the requirements for admission to the Graduate School and must complete the GMAT with a minimum score of 500 and a score of at least 25 each on the verbal and quantitative portions of the examination.
+Based on the formula where the admission score equals 200 times the undergraduate grade point average (A=4.0) plus the GMAT score, admission requires a total score of 1100.
 In addition, students must submit GMAT Analytical Writing scores.
 International students also must earn a minimum score of 550 on the paper-based TOEFL or 213 on the computer-based TOEFL and submit a score on the Test of Spoken English (TSE).